 I have been a ham since about 1967.
-Original Novice call was WN6YIR, and when I upgraded to the Advanced class this became WB6YIR.
+Original Novice call was WN6YIR, and when I upgraded to the Advanced class, this became WB6YIR.
 I had to take my ham test up in San Francisco on Battery Street.
-Code tests had to be passed first and then the written tests were given after passing the code.
+The code test had to be passed first and then the theory test.

 After college at UC Davis, I upgraded to Extra class and obtained my current call sign AA6RE.
 It is short call but that last "dit" sometimes gets lost in the noise.

 On ten meters and often 15 meters, five watts works very well with the right number of sun spots!
-QRP work can be a challenge, but I now have 49 states confirmed on QRP and only need Rhode Island for all 50.
+QRP work can be a challenge, but I now have 50 states confirmed on QRP.
+Rhode Island was the last QRP state contact needed.